dell/PyU4V/index.rst

 Disclaimer
 ----------

-PyU4V 10.2 is distributed under the Apache 2.0 License.
+PyU4V {major_version} is distributed under the Apache 2.0 License.
 Unless required by applicable law or agreed to in writing, software distributed under the Apache 2.0 License is distributed on an **"as is" basis, without warranties or** **conditions of any kind**, either express or implied.
 See the License for the